JanneM/Ruse/README.md

 ruse -t1 -s make -j12
 ```

-Here we run "`make`" in parallel; this calls a number of external binaries to run the different stages of compiling and linking many hundreds of source files.
+Here we run 'make' in parallel; this calls a number of external binaries to run the different stages of compiling and linking many hundreds of source files.
 Ruse samples all their memory use, and gives us an output file that looks something like this:

 ```
 time(s)   mem(MB)